 “I know how to take care of the game.
 That’s why I was born with it, and lived with it, and it’s still there.
 If you go to my area, you’ll find animals, which shows that I know how to take care of them.”

 The Bushmen are the indigenous peoples of southern Africa.
 Largely hunter-gatherers, their territory spans several nations and they have called the region home for tens of thousands of years.

 The tribes are well-known for the profound connection they have with their land, for their intimate knowledge of the natural world, and the delicate balance they have maintained for millennia with the environment.

-There are 100,000 Bushmen in Botswana, Namibia, South Africa and Angola.
+There are 100,000 Bushmen in Botswana, Namibia, South Africa, Angola and Zimbabwe.
 They are the indigenous people of southern Africa, and have lived there for tens of thousands of years.

 In the middle of Botswana lies the Central Kalahari Game Reserve, a reserve created to protect the traditional territory of the 5,000 Gana, Gwi and Tsila Bushmen (and their neighbours the Bakgalagadi), and the game they depend on.